 What is the objective of The Clubhouse team experience?

 The objective is simple: prepare the players to play the game the right way.
 Through our preparation, beginning in the winter and throughout the season, player development and success become a natural byproduct.
 We emphasize the importance of challenging our athletes to become more athletic and versatile.
 All players train in practice at multiple positions, but should only expect to play in games at their best positions.

 What do you expect of athletes now and over time?

 We expect our athletes to strive to be the best they can be.
 We expect our athletes to hold themselves accountable for their actions.
 We teach the skills and personal behaviors demonstrated in winners and expect our athletes to choose the same.
 This builds character in athletes and strengthens the internal fight and spirit that must be present for long-term success.
 As players mature, both mentally and emotionally, they are more capable of accepting critique and putting aside fears.

 What role do parents play, and what is your relationship to parents?

 My commitment to parents is to work tirelessly to keep building our program to meet the goals I have outlined so that our kids continue to get the opportunities we can provide.
-What I need from parents is their cooperation.
-Just as I would not involve myself in the details of their professional fields I do not know much about, I need parents to trust that we are best positioned to understand the nuances of baseball.
+What I need from parents is their cooperation and support.
 I also encourage communication with parents to speak to coaches or me directly about any issues that come up.